alexellis/arkade/README.md

 Gone are the days of contending with dozens of README files just to get the right version of helm and to install a chart with sane defaults. bazaar (baz for short) provides a clean CLI with strongly-typed flags to install charts and apps to your cluster in one command.

-How else can you think of bazaar?
-It's like brew, for Kubernetes.
-And yes, of course it works with k3s and where possible, apps are available for ARM.

 [![Build
 Status](https://travis-ci.com/alexellis/bazaar.svg?branch=master)](https://travis-ci.com/alexellis/bazaar)
 [![Go Report Card](https://goreportcard.com/badge/github.com/alexellis/bazaar)](https://goreportcard.com/report/github.com/alexellis/bazaar)
 [![GoDoc](https://godoc.org/github.com/alexellis/bazaar?status.svg)](https://godoc.org/github.com/alexellis/bazaar) [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 ![GitHub All Releases](https://img.shields.io/github/downloads/alexellis/bazaar/total)

+## What about helm and `k3sup`?

+In the same way that brew uses git and Makefiles to compile applications for your Mac, bazaar uses upstream helm charts and kubectl to install applications to your Kubernetes cluster.

+On k3sup vs. bazaar: The codebase in this project is derived from `k3sup`. k3sup (ketchup) was developed to automate building of k3s clusters over SSH, then gained the powerful feature to install apps in a single command.
+The presence of the word "k3s" in the name of the application confused many people, this is why bazaar has come to exist.

+And yes, of course it works with k3s and where possible, apps are available for ARM.

 ## Get bazaar